the-galah-survey/the-galah-survey.github.io/details/workflow.md

 ### Target Selection

 ![This picture shows spatial coverage of stars observed with HERMES](/details/img/lb_overview_colored.png "AAT with 2dF topend"){:width="100%"}
-*This picture shows spatial coverage of stars observed with HERMES Image credit: [Buder et al., 2021](https://doi.org/10.1093/mnras/stab1242)*
+*This picture shows spatial coverage of stars observed with HERMES Image credit: [Buder *et al.*, 2021](https://doi.org/10.1093/mnras/stab1242)*

 With our survey, we aim to observe up to 1 million stars.
 The Milky Way has an estimated amount of 100 billion stars.
 So which stars should we observe?
 There are several things to consider:
 * How much light can our telescope --- in our case the 3.9 metre diameter Anglo-Australian Telescope --- capture?